danifromecuador/portfolio/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- I will set up the mobile version.
+- Modal/Pop up windows for the cards details.
+- Javascript to make page interactive.
+- Validate contact form and preserve data in the browser.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>